Sonia-Okobi/Dashboard-Nupat/README.md

 ## Setup/Installation

-* To run this project, install it locally using npm
+To run this project, install it locally using yarn:
 * Download or clone the repository
-* Run npm install
+* Run yarn install
-* Run npm dev
+* Run yarn dev

 ## Approach